CHAPTER 21: Second Coming

 “Callie, you’ll see George again soon.
 He’s spending Spring Break with us.”

-Herman’s phone beeped again.
+Herman’s phone beeped.
 The pair’s dance of flirty glances ended when he stepped back.

 “Sorry to interrupt both of you.
 Gotta go.
 Michael, I’ll miss your art gallery.”